IPGP/rinexmod/README.md

                    [-ig] [-a] [-ol OUTPUT_LOGS] [-w] [-v] [-t] [-u] [-tol] [-mp MULTI_PROCESS] [-d]

-RinexMod takes RINEX files (v2 or v3, compressed or not), rename them and modifiy their headers, and write them back to a destination directory
+RinexMod takes RINEX files (v2 or v3/4, compressed or not), renames them, and modify their headers, and write them back to a destination directory

 options: